puppetlabs/puppet-docs/source/pe/3.2/install_basic.markdown

    a.
 Navigate to the live management page, and select the __Control Puppet__ tab.

    b.
 Select only the puppet master node.
+(If you have other agents installed, they do not need to run at this time.)

    c.
 Click the __runonce__ action and then __Run__ to trigger a puppet run